How are scholarships the same as grants? Both are "gift" aid which does not require repayment.

 Butte College offers scholarships through the Butte College Foundation.
 The Butte College Foundation is a 501(c)(3) charitable organization that serves as the fundraising arm for Butte College.

 ● An online scholarship application is available during an "application window" announced in late spring of the year preceding the award year.
-APPLY NOW FOR FALL 2014 SCHOLARSHIPS.
-APPLICATION WINDOW ENDS MAY 15, 2014.
-In addition, scholarships become available throughout the year, so it is important to check regularly.
+THE APPLICATION WINDOW FOR FALL 2014 ENDED MAY 15, 2014.
+However, scholarships become available throughout the year, so it is important to check regularly.

 ● A list of current available scholarships and their criteria may be located at: https://butte.academicworks.com/.
 The list changes throughout the year according to availability so check often.
 Be aware of deadliness!

 ● High school seniors should consult their guidance and counseling offices for lists of available local scholarships and apply for them in the spring of their senior year.

 ● Sources for students throughout their college careers can be community and local, state, and national organizations; national foundations; state and federal agencies; companies and businesses; labor unions; private donors.